DataSup-Engineer/SQL-Data-Warehouse/README.md

 **Data Architecture**
 In this project, we are following Medalliion Data Architecture.
 Bronze Layer:
-this layer is the first
+this layer is the first layer in the data architecture

 Silver Layer:
-this layer is the second
+this layer is the second layer in the data architecture

 Gold Layer:
-this layyer is the third
+this layyer is the third layer in the data architecture